etiennebert/forest_club/3_CGE/README_CGE.md

 ### Computing Tariffs for Deforestation-Linked Exports
 As described in SI, Section 6.2, initial tariffs are first computed to reduce each producer country’s exports by the share of production linked to deforestation.

-- The shocks and swap used for those tariffs are calcuated in the Excel file `Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx`, tab Shocks_GlobalTarf_qxw.
+- The shocks and swaps used for those tariffs are calcuated in the Excel file `Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx`, tab Shocks_GlobalTarf_qxw.
 - An initial GTAP-AEZ simulation (in '3. runGTAP375\5.
 Tariff_SIM\NATFEB\') then evaluates these tariffs.
 Its parameters are stored in: file qxwGlobT.cmf (These swaps and shock values align with the Shocks_GlobalTarf_qxw tab of the same Excel file above.)
 - The output of this simulation is '3. runGTAP375\5.
 Tariff_SIM\NATFEB\Savesims, file qxwGlobT.sl4' and has been copied into 'Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx', tab Shocks_tmf_f

 ## 2. Final Shock Files
-Following the approach in the SI, we aim to:
+Following the approach in the SI, we aim to reduce:
 1. The national output of commodities produced through deforestation.
 2. The national exports of commodities derived from deforestation.
-3. Last, the decreases the AEZ‐level output of deforestation‐linked commodities.
+3. The AEZ‐level output of deforestation‐linked commodities.

 To operationalize these goals, we use the following files (stored in '3. runGTAP375\Game_theory_2024\0_External_data'):
 - qo_values.xlsx (values from the tariffs)